 Returns.
 They’re one of the worst parts of running a business, but they’re bound to happen.
 In fact, with increased Q4 sales, you’ll undoubtedly get more returns.
 Don’t let the increase in returns worry you.
 It’s only natural that with more sales come more returns.

-Here are the main reasons a customer will return an item and how to best respond:
+Here are the main “dispositions” (Amazon term) in which a customer will return an item and how to best respond to each:

 1. SELLABLE – Items that are returned as “sellable” will be automatically returned to your active inventory.
 Unless you’re worried that the item is actually not in sellable condition, there is nothing more you need to do once the item is indeed returned to Amazon.
 If you are worried that the item isn’t really in sellable condition, then open up a removal order to inspect the item yourself.
-Keep reading below to see what to do when a customer has been refunded but the item is not returned.
+Keep reading below to see what to do when a customer has been refunded but the item is not actually returned.

-2. CUSTOMER DAMAGED – Items that are returned as “customer damaged” will not be returned to your sellable inventory.
+3. CUSTOMER DAMAGED – Items that are returned as “customer damaged” will not be returned to your sellable inventory.
 “Customer damaged” does not mean that the customer bought the item, broke it, and then is attempting to return it.
 “Customer damaged” means that the customer opened the item, and it is no longer in new condition.
 Sometimes the customer says they opened the item, but they never really did and it’s still in new condition.
-The best plan of action for these items is to request a removal order and get them sent back to you.
-From there you can see if the item is worth being resold as like new or very good condition.
+The best plan of action for these items is to open up a removal order and get them sent back to you.
+From there you can see if the item is worth being resold as new, like new, or very good condition.

-3. DEFECTIVE – The item was returned to Amazon as “defective” and is either obviously damaged or the customer stated that it is faulty.
-The customer is refunded, but the item stays in your inventory as “unsellable.”
+5. DEFECTIVE – The item was returned to Amazon as “defective” and is either obviously damaged or the customer stated that it is faulty.
+When this happens, the FBA customer is refunded, but the item stays in your inventory as “unsellable.”
 The best plan of action here is to create a removal order and have the item returned to you for inspection.
 Some buyers return an item to Amazon and say it’s defective in order to get free return shipping, but the item is not actually defective.
-I’ve had many “defective” items returned to me only to find that it’s still in brand new condition.
+I’ve had many “defective” items returned to me only to find that it’s still in brand new condition, some never even opened.
 If the item can still be sold, then I send it in to FBA again.

 The majority of customer returns are requested within 30 days of the original purchase.
 After a refund is granted, the customer has 45 days to return the item to Amazon.
-But what happens when a refund has been issued, but the item is never returned?
+But what happens when a refund has been issued, but the item is never returned after 45 days?
 This is something that Amazon is supposed to monitor.
 Amazon should automatically reimburse you when an item is not returned, but this is not done 100% of the time.
 For some reason, some incomplete returns are missed.
 When this happens, you’ll need to be proactive and request a reimbursement.
 Just open up a new case with Seller Support and let them know that a refunded item was never returned.
 Amazon will investigate and eventually reimburse you.
 It’s your money, so be sure you get it.

-Last year, I sold a brand new teal colored Gameboy for about $300.
+A few years ago, I sold a brand new teal colored Gameboy for about $350.
 A few weeks later I was notified that the item was refunded.
-I set up a reminder on my smartphone for 45 days later to check on the status of the return.
+I set up a reminder on my smart phone for 45 days later to check on the status of the return.
 When I found out that the item was never returned, I opened up a case with Amazon and was quickly reimbursed the full sales price.
-Double checking your returned items is worth your time no matter the price of the item.
+Double checking your returned items is worth your time.

 So what about you?
 Are you experiencing more returns than normal?
 Do you have a story about a returned item that you were able to recoup your losses on?
 I’d love to hear from you in the comments below.